UCF/PostMaster/CONTRIBUTING.md

 1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.
 Feel free to comment in the existing issue if it is still open and you have new information to share.

-2. **Check if the issue has been fixed** &mdash; if you're not running the latest version of the theme, please check your code against the repo's `master` branch first (`master` will always contain the latest, stable project code).
-If you are running the latest version, make sure the problem isn't already resolved in an upcoming [milestone](https://github.com/UCF/{{My-Project}}/milestones).
+2. **Check if the issue has been fixed** &mdash; make sure the problem isn't already resolved in an upcoming [milestone](https://github.com/UCF/PostMaster/milestones).

 ### Submit a bug report
-If you've followed the steps above and have a valid bug report to submit, you can submit it by [creating a new issue in Github](https://github.com/UCF/{{My-Project}}/issues/new?template=bug_report.md).
+If you've followed the steps above and have a valid bug report to submit, you can submit it by [creating a new issue in Github](https://github.com/UCF/PostMaster/issues/new?template=bug_report.md).

 Add a descriptive, understandable title and details about the bug in the description field, following the template provided.
 Please try to be as detailed as possible in your report.
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
 Do other browsers show the bug differently?
 What would you expect to be the outcome?
 All of the information you provide will help us quickly evaluate and fix the issue.

 If you have a live example of the bug available somewhere public, please include a link in the bug report.
-If you're not comfortable including the URL in the Github issue (e.g. it points to a development environment), you can make a note of it in the report (e.g. "see Teams for example URL"), then share the URL in the [#help-themes Teams channel](https://teams.microsoft.com/l/channel/19%3a8ade234408d44b93a02f01b1964d7856%40thread.skype/help-themes?groupId=5e3e72e2-3599-47b3-bcfc-bb3d5b579f12&tenantId=bb932f15-ef38-42ba-91fc-f3c59d5dd1f1).

 ## Feature requests

 We welcome new feature requests from developers across campus.
-Before submitting a new request, think carefully about if the proposed feature aligns with the [goals of the project](https://github.com/UCF/{{My-Project}}/wiki/#project-goals) and with [UCF's brand](https://www.ucf.edu/brand/).
-We strongly encourage the discussion of new feature ideas in the [UCFTeam-CAMPUS-Wordpress Team](https://teams.microsoft.com/l/team/19%3acf4fa1fd7b1042949ecd1acf5413aa22%40thread.skype/conversations?groupId=5e3e72e2-3599-47b3-bcfc-bb3d5b579f12&tenantId=bb932f15-ef38-42ba-91fc-f3c59d5dd1f1).

-Please provide as much detail and context as possible to justify the inclusion of your idea in the theme.
-We reserve the right to deny feature requests when they don't align with the project's goals, or if said feature is already accomplishable with existing utilities/components.
+Please provide as much detail and context as possible to justify the inclusion of your idea in the project.
+We reserve the right to deny feature requests when they don't align with the project's goals, or if said feature is already accomplishable with existing utilities/functionality.

-You can submit a new feature request by [creating a new issue in Github](https://github.com/UCF/{{My-Project}}/issues/new?template=feature_request.md) and filling out the provided template.
+You can submit a new feature request by [creating a new issue in Github](https://github.com/UCF/PostMaster/issues/new?template=feature_request.md) and filling out the provided template.

 ## Pull requests

-[**Please ask first**](#asking-questionsgetting-help) before embarking on any _significant_ pull request (e.g. implementing features, refactoring code); otherwise you risk spending a lot of time working on something that the theme's maintainers might not want to merge into the project.
+**Please ask first** before embarking on any _significant_ pull request (e.g. implementing features, refactoring code); otherwise you risk spending a lot of time working on something that the project's maintainers might not want to merge into the project.
 Pull requests should be related to existing issues that have been acknowledged by UCF Web Communications.

 All pull requests should remain focused in scope and avoid containing unrelated commits.

-Your pull request will be reviewed by at least one maintainer of the theme.
+Your pull request will be reviewed by at least one maintainer of the project.
 While your code should be complete enough to be understood by the person reviewing it, we don't want to spend an extensive amount of time reviewing code--try to keep your code sample brief enough to be reviewed within one hour.

 Please adhere to the [coding guidelines](#code-standards-and-style-guides) used throughout the project (indentation, accurate comments, etc.)  Code that does not adhere to these standards will not be merged into the project.